 - Try adding 1 tablespoon of custard powder to the bowl with the topping ingredients for a stronger custard flavour.

-Yes, Custard Cream tray bake freezes beautifully.
-To do so, just pop the slices into airtight containers or ziplock bags, using pieces of baking paper in between to stop them from sticking together.
-Freeze for up to 1 month.
+Yes, this condensed milk slice freezes beautifully and can be kept in the freezer for up to 3 months.
+You can either pop the slices into airtight containers, using pieces of baking paper in between to stop them from sticking together, or you can freeze them solid on a baking tray then transfer them to freezer bags.
 When you're ready to defrost them, let them sit out at room temperature on a wire rack or plate until fully thawed.
 Do not refreeze.

-I hope you like this Custard Cream traybake.
-If you make it at home, please leave a review to let me know how it goes.
+I hope you like my Custard Cream traybake.
+If you make it at home, please leave a rating and comment to let me know how it goes.
 Enjoy!

 Custard Cream Traybake Slice (No-Bake)